-I have written much of the biology behind these sweet quirks before - here, but here I want to give a different pitch, of what your options are...
+I have written much on the biology behind sugars before - here, but here I want to give a different pitch, of what your options are...

 It might sound too simplistic, but it really is as complex as we wish to make it.

 Another way to say it is...
 If you were trapped in the same situation as all the other animals - able only to collect and eat foods - without cooking or processing or elaborating or combining...

 What would you actually be attracted to, raw !

 Grains ? - I don't think so !

 Beans ?
 Still in their pods perhaps

 So, we are built to see fruit, peel fruit, taste fruit, chew fruit, and digest fruit...
 Hmmm...
 Confusing, ehhh !

 It is always best to understand things within the mighty context of time.
 Evolutionary time.

 Such as the 200 million year time frame of our dalliance with the flowering trees.
 They were the first to produce fruit - to lure the tree-dwelling mammals in and spread their seed.
 Along with all the other apes, we fell into their honey trap, and our bodies specialised to take advantage of these delicious free lunches.
 And the better we got at it, the easier life became - thus gaining all these fruit-oriented body parts.